 These are great especially for indoor cats.
 Cats love to climb and for apartment living putting a tree or cat perch in front of a window allows them to look out and see the world in safety.
 These also work great in outdoor catios too and allow them to get the exercise they need.

 What to expect

-Don’t be concerned if your new cat hides out for a few days.
+If you are adopting a cat for the first time don’t be concerned if your new cat hides out for a few days.
 When we first let Gus out of his carrier, he was too scared to come out.
 After a bit of coxing with treats, he bolted out and hid in the far corner behind the couch.
 We left food and water out in the same room he was in but he did not eat at all for the first night.
 During the second and third nights, he ate a little bit and used the litter box.
 As time progressed he became more comfortable leaving his safe space behind the couch.
 He began responding to our pets with gentle purring and kisses while eating treats directly from our hand.

 Now that it has been a few months we discovered a few things about him that was not in his adoption packet.
 First, Gus is VERY food motivated and we can use this to teach him tricks or tell him to go where we want him to go.
 We also discovered that Gus has the “zoomies” during the night where he is in a very active and playful mood.
 This cat can also be very affectionate and vocal.
 When he sees another person, we will greet them with a soft “meow” before he sits by their feet, waiting for pets.
 When Gus is hungry (all the time), he will let you know with a lot of meows to get your attention before walking to his food bowl.